 2019 Census Test: What's it all about?

-Did you know that Statistics Canada will be conducting a census test in May 2019?
-This test will evaluate the census questionnaire, including new and modified questions, as well as collection procedures and tools to get ready for the 2021 Census of Population and the 2021 Census of Agriculture.
+Did you know that Statistics Canada conducted a census test from May to June 2019?
+This test was done to evaluate the census questionnaire, including new and modified questions, as well as collection procedures and tools to get ready for the 2021 Census of Population and the 2021 Census of Agriculture.

 Why do we have a census test?

 Testing ensures that high-quality data will be available in 2021 to support a wide variety of programs and services in communities across the country.

 Between censuses, Statistics Canada takes key steps to ensure that each census produces relevant information for Canadians and decision makers to make informed decisions.

 The test helps identify whether proposed census questions allow for timely and relevant data—the kind of data that decision makers in communities across the country use to plan services that support employment, education and health care.
 By completing a census test questionnaire, participants will provide essential information to shape the next censuses, and in turn, shape their communities.